If ever there was a cable with an amazing cost-performance value, this is it.

 Even now I doubt you could measure any difference in signal passed through cryogenically frozen wire and unfrozen wire.
 However, in blind listening tests, there is no question that cryogenic freezing does improve the subjective performance of a cable.

 Better cable design reduces signal degradation.
 This is a huge subject and we mention the above examples to illustrate why cable design makes such a difference.
-For over 25 years Origin Live has designed and innovated audio cables.
-We produced the very first solid core design specifically for audio.
+For over 25 years Origin Live has designed audio cables with innovative ideas.
+We probably produced the very first solid core design specifically for audio.
 We were also the first to use differing strand thicknesses within a conductor (an idea in common use today among leading cables).

 Cable manufacturers propose many theories and offer various solutions such as